Testing for Accessibility on OS X

 accessibilityLabelproperty.
 All accessible elements must provide some context-specific, descriptive label.

 Role Verification.
 This test verifies that an accessibility object implements all the properties and methods required for its role.

 When you click Verify, Accessibility Verifier runs the tests you selected and displays the results for each.
 The problems are reported as warnings or errors, depending on their severity (you can filter the results by selecting a severity level in the Report Level pop-up menu).

-It’s important to note that eliminating all errors and warnings Accessibility Verifier displays does not guarantee a perfectly accessible application.
-You should always test your application with various assistive technologies like VoiceOver to make sure there are no problems.
+Eliminating all errors and warnings that Accessibility Verifier displays does not guarantee a perfectly accessible app.
+Always test your app with various accessibility clients, such as VoiceOver, to make sure there are no problems.